alanaugustodias/image-gallery/README.md

 An Image Gallery made in React for training purposes.

-This meaning of this project is to implement an Image Gallery, with Infinite Scroll, using the most recent versions of the following libraries:
+The meaning of this project is to implement an Image Gallery, with Infinite Scroll, using the most recent versions of the following libraries:

 -   [React@17.0.1](https://github.com/facebook/react/blob/master/CHANGELOG.md#1701-october-22-2020)